-Compliance is checked by inspection and, as appropriate, by the tests of 4.5.2 and 4.5.3[D1] and/or 5.3.
+Compliance is checked by inspection and, as appropriate, by the tests of 4.5.2 and 4.5.3.

 3.1.2 Protection against mechanical damage

 Wireways shall be smooth and free from sharp edges.
 Wires shall be protected so that they do not come into contact with burrs, cooling fins, moving parts, etc., which could cause damage to the insulation of conductors.
 Holes in metal, through which insulated wires pass, shall have smooth well-rounded surfaces or shall be provided with bushings.